s7a6m/minecraft/docs/index.md

 When you spawn find a tree.  \
 Start chopping.
 Go in to your inventory  \
 and find wooden planks.
 Click them.  \
-got it?  \
+got it?

 * Craft a crafting table.
 * Craft some sticks.

-Put your crafting  table.
+Put your crafting table down.  \